LLMscribe/ShogScript/README.md

 # ShogScript
 A concise, domain-specific language for efficient interaction with GPT-4-based AI models, enhancing communication and user experience.

 ## Context

-ShogScript was created in collaboration with GPT-4 by a TESOL/IELTS teacher in an attempt to organize various iterations of (aspirational) prompt engineering.
+ShogScript was created in collaboration with GPT-4, by a TESOL/IELTS teacher in an attempt to organize various iterations of (aspirational) prompt engineering.
 The primary goal is to develop ShogScript into a versatile shorthand for various purposes, such as:

 1. The easy organization and deployment of tight, organized heuristics, making it easier for users to deftly prompt GPT-4 and obtain desired outputs.
-2. Personal record-keeping, specifically the storing of half-shogtongue prompts with pertinent information needed to re-continue threads/frameworks with fresh GPT-4 sessions.
+2. Personal record-keeping, specifically the storing of (half-)shogtongue prompts with pertinent information needed to re-continue threads/frameworks with fresh GPT-4 sessions.
 3. Streamlining communication in different professional domains, such as education, research, business, and more.
 4. Ensuring efficient use of input/output tokens, allowing users to stay within the token limits of GPT-4-based AI models.

 ShogScript aims to cater to a wide range of users, from those with no programming experience to seasoned developers, offering an accessible and efficient way to interact with GPT-4-based AI models and manage AI interactions.
 Below you will find details on using ShogScript to create stories, compose articles, retrieve information, generate personalized content, and conduct comparative analysis.

+Credit to Twitter user @gfodor for the concept and word, "shogtongue."

 ## ShogScript Overview